 Remember, socks are tricky.
 No one sock is going to fit and serve everyone’s needs, but the ones on our list are by far the most popular, most tested, and most trusted.

 Swiftwick is definitely a newer player in the outdoor sock market, but it’s doing great things.
-The brand makes hiking and running socks, but also cycling socks, fitness socks, and more.
-The Pursuit Seven merino wool, nylon, and spandex blend sock came out less than 2 years ago and has already garnered a lot of praise from hikers everywhere.
+The brand makes hiking and running socks as well as cycling socks, fitness socks, and more.
+The Pursuit Seven ($22) merino wool, nylon, and spandex blend sock came out less than 2 years ago and has already garnered a lot of praise from hikers everywhere.

 When hiking, we also noticed the ventilation “channels” knit into the upper of the sock for better breathability in hot weather.
 The Pursuit Seven comes in four sizes.